Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood: Computation

 \begin{prop} Let $\cm\subset\R^\p$ denote any compact set such that every solution~\eqref{eq-NPMLE} is supported on~$\cm$.
 Suppose the diameter of the set~$\cm$ is at most~$D$, the minimum eigenvalue of each $\Sigma_i$ is at least $\underline{k}$, and fix $\delta \in \left(0, \sqrt{\frac{3}{4\p}}\underline{k}D^{-1}\right)$.
 Let~$\ch$ denote a cover of~$\cm$ by closed hypercubes of width~$\delta$, and let~$\ca$ denote the set of corners of hypercubes in~$\ch$.
 Every approximate NPMLE~$\npmle^{\ca}$ satisfies

 \end{prop}

-We prove Proposition~\ref{prop-approximation} in Appendix~\ref{sec-proofs-characterization}.
+We prove Proposition~\ref{prop-approximation} in Section~\ref{sec-proofs-characterization} of the Supplementary Material.
 Proposition~\ref{prop-approximation} shows that we can tractably approximate the NPMLE via a finite-dimensional, convex optimization problem.
-As we show in Section~\ref{sec-stats}, our theoretical results on the statistical properties of the NPMLE hold for any approximate solution~$\npmle^\ca$ which places nearly as high likelihood on the observations as the global optimizer, in the sense of~\eqref{eq-log-likelihood-approximation}.
+As we show in Section~\ref{sec-stats}, our theoretical results on the statistical properties of the NPMLE hold for any approximate solution~$\npmle^\ca$ which places nearly as high likelihood on the observations as the true prior~$\trueprior$.
+Proposition~\ref{prop-approximation} can be used to guarantee this, since~\eqref{eq-log-likelihood-approximation} yields a bound on~$\ell_n(\trueprior) - \ell_n(\npmle^\ca)$ without needing to know~$\trueprior$.
 Hence for $\delta$ sufficiently small we can guarantee that the discretization error is negligible.

 \cite{dicker2016high} showed in the univariate, homoscedastic case that a finely discretized NPMLE is statistically indistinguishable from the NPMLE for the purpose of density estimation.
-However, their analysis of the discretization error makes use of the modeling assumptions~\eqref{eq-obs-model} and is statistical in nature, so their theoretical results provide little guidance on how much error is incurred due to discretization for a fixed dataset.
-Our result aligns more closely with and in fact essentially generalizes \citet[][Proposition~5]{jiang2009general}, which bounded the optimality gap for a particular algorithm, discretization scheme and fixed dataset.
+However, their analysis of the discretization error makes use of the modeling assumptions~\eqref{eq-obs-model} and is statistical in nature, so their theoretical results provide little guidance on how much error is incurred due to discretization for a fixed data set.
+Our result aligns more closely with and in fact essentially generalizes \citet[][Proposition~5]{jiang2009general}, which bounded the optimality gap for a particular algorithm, discretization scheme and fixed data set.
 The main difference between our result and \citet[][Proposition~5]{jiang2009general} is that the latter analyzed the EM algorithm for the mixing proportions~\eqref{eq-discretized-npmle}, whereas by using a black-box, second-order optimization method to solve for the mixing proportions~$\tilde{w}$, we can solve for the discretized NPMLE~$\npmle^\ca$ much more accurately.